 The University endeavors to provide facilities which are in compliance with all laws and regulations regarding access for individuals with disabilities.
 Additionally, special services are available to reasonably accommodate students with disabilities.
-For more information on assistance for graduate students, please contact Van D. Westervelt, director of the Learning Assistance Center, or the assistant director, Michael Shuman, at (336) 758-5929.
+For more information on assistance for graduate students, please contact Van D. Westervelt, director of the Learning Assistance Center at (336) 758-5929 or refer to Disability Services under Campus Life at the Wake Forest Web site.